JMBartels/Car-Value-Trends/README.md

 ### **Effects to include:**
 - During dissolution, polymer film thickness decreases linearly with time
 - Increasing molecular weight gives a nonlinear delay to dissolution time
-- Half-life equation describes how a drug is eliminated from the body, and depends on the active concentration
+- The half-life equation describes a drug's elimination rate, and depends on the active concentration

 ### **Description**
    The length of the polymer chain (its molecular weight) has a non-linear effect on rate of polymer dissolution.
 Longer polymer chains become more entangled, resulting in delayed dissolution.
 A great resource on this by Bae Soo Kong, Yong Sung Kwon, and Dukjoon Kim can be found at (Polymer Journal, Vol. 29, No. 9, pp 722-732 (1997); https://www.nature.com/articles/pj1997129.pdf).
 I borrow a simplified dissolution rate vs molecular weight relationship and omit temperature effects for simplicity: